 Infrastructure and privatizations

-Turkey’s Privatization and Public Private Partnership (PPP) history dates back to the 1980s when the first laws were enacted to promote private sector involvement in the public sector.
+Turkey's Privatization and Public Private Partnership (PPP) history dates back to the 1980s when the first laws were enacted to promote private sector involvement in the public sector.
 The privatization model was first implemented to complete the construction of unfinished public facilities and to build new ones.
-Turkey’s privatization portfolio now encompasses a large variety of assets and sectors, including power plants and highways as well as the national lottery.
-The approximate value of privatizations completed between 1986 and 2018 is US$70.2bn.
+Turkey's privatization portfolio now encompasses a large variety of assets and sectors, including power plants and highways, as well as the national lottery.
+The approximate value of privatizations completed between 1986 and 2019 is US$70.3bn.

 In addition to the privatization of existing assets, the last few years have seen a significant increase in the number and size of projects carried out under the PPP model.
 The first PPP projects were in the energy sector, followed by transportation, water supply/treatment and healthcare projects.
-The economic fundamentals, demand for infrastructure and the state’s support for such projects indicate that Turkey is a market with many opportunities in this area.
+The economic fundamentals, demand for infrastructure and the state's support for such projects create privatization opportunities in Turkey.